phillippro/agatha/Readme.md

 If you use Agatha in your work, please cite **"Feng F., Tuomi M., Jones H. R. A., 2017, Agatha: disentangle periodic signals from correlated noise in a periodogram framework, submitted to MNRAS"**

 ### use the app locally
 If you want to use the app locally, you download the whole GitHub repository to a local directory.
 Then you should install R and R packages.
-If you have already have R installed, please install packages with the following command:
+The user should install packages 'shiny', 'magicaxis', 'minpack.lm' and 'fields'.
+For example,
 ```
-install.packages('shiny','magicaxis','minpack.lm','fields')
+install.packages(c('shiny','magicaxis','minpack.lm','fields'))
 ```
+.
 To run the app locally, the user should go to the directory where the ui.R and server.R files are, and type "R" to enter the R console, and then run the app using the following commands:
 ```
 library(shiny)